TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Mounting.md

 <sup>1</sup>	The overall system length from input to speaker can be no greater than 1.575 ft.
 [Origin: System Requirements]

-The delay of the system must be less than the delay of the sound in order for the noise cancellation to be effective.
-This constraint is dependent on distance, if the velocity of sound in air is used (343 m/s), then the maximum distance from the input microphone to the error microphone is given by the following equation: d = v*t where d is the maximum distance, v is the velocity of sound and t is the maximum delay (1.4 ms), this equates to a distance of 0.4802 m or 1.575 ft, therefore the total length of the system can be no greater than 1.575 ft for correct operation.
+The delay of the system must be less than the delay of the sound for the noise cancellation to be effective.
+This constraint is dependent on distance if the velocity of sound in air is used (343 m/s), then the maximum distance from the input microphone to the error microphone is given by the following equation: d = v*t where d is the maximum distance, v is the velocity of sound and t is the maximum delay (1.4 ms), this equates to a distance of 0.4802 m or 1.575 ft, therefore the total length of the system can be no greater than 1.575 ft for correct operation.

 <sup>2</sup> System shall not impede movement and easy access throughout the room.
 [Origin: Americans Disabilities Act]